TheBodger/MMM-Provider-SOAP/README.md

 ### Example configuration

-See example.config.js and the package BritishRailDeparturesReading.js in the packages folder for a configuration that will return train departure data for a station that is formatted to be relayed to MQTT through the MQRR relay consumer module
+See example.config.js and the package BritishRailDeparturesReading.js in the packages folder for a configuration that will return train departure data for a station that is formatted to be relayed to MQTT through the MQTT relay consumer module

 ### Additional Notes